-BY: Troy Murphy | June 2018
+BY: T. Franklin Murphy | June 2018 (edited January 15, 2022)

 The beautiful complexity of a complicated world.
 We dynamically dance through life, bumping into experience, exchanging moments, and moving forward.
 Each collision with life demands a choice—an action.
 Emotions arouse and push towards or pull away from the stimulation.
 Sometimes we react perfectly, achieving the desired goal, other times our response fails.
 We zigged when should have zagged.
 We fearfully retreat when we should have embraced.
 Error is a given for living in a complex world, while driven to act by unseen internal forces.
 With patience and direction, we refine our skills to appropriately respond to life—not perfectly; but effectively.

 "Kindness is defined as the quality of being friendly, generous, and considerate."

 All too common, we expect a better performance from ourselves.
 Somehow, this unscripted life is supposed to be perfectly navigated.
 And when post evaluation exposes error, we grumble about our stupidity.
 Stop that nasty habit.
 Self-denigration gets you nowhere; embrace a little self-compassion.
 Personal imperfection is okay.
 We are imperfect (perfectly imperfect).
 We never eliminate all the mistakes, missteps and even occasional evilness.
 Weaknesses impose on our lives, reminding of our human heritage.
 Mistakes are here to stay.

 Kindsight gently accepts imperfection as part of our human existence.

 "Kindness is a chain reaction.
 It’s a wave that keeps rolling, and all it needs is one person to start it.
 One small kind act can cause a ripple effect that impacts an entire community."

 Kindsight and Compassionately Judging Mistakes